alchimya/micro-node-net-lib/README.md

 - https.isEnabled: true/false if you want to create an https server instance
 - https.key & https.ca: you https server certificates
 - express.app: is you are using Express.Js you can put here your Express() app instance
+- exitHandlers: an array of exit handler signals.
+Default ["exit","SIGINT","SIGTERM","uncaughtException"].
+This option it useful if, fro example, you want to hanlde an uncaughtException in a different way, maybe with an Express middleware.
+See and eample below.

 # HTTP Example
 ```javascript